homebysix/ejdotcom/content/posts/escrow-buddy-reminders.md

 Another option for enforcement is to use a user deferral script like the example outlined [here](https://bigmacadmin.wordpress.com/2023/02/20/scripting-user-deferrals-with-swiftdialog/).
 You would need to customize the `check_the_things()` function to define the criteria that determine whether the Mac is eligible for escrow; use [the `installcheck_script` from the Munki pkginfo example above](https://gist.github.com/homebysix/41b099cf1f7ff49e0fb286a854b64551#file-filevault_escrow_helper-1-0-plist-L23) as inspiration.
 You would also need to customize the `do_the_things()` function to trigger a logout to occur.

-However, {{<mark>}}both of these enforcement options should be considered a last resort{{</mark>}}, as they reintroduce many of the communication and context-setting requirements of the reissue script itself and is often a poor experience for your users.
+However, {{<mark>}}both of these enforcement options should be considered a last resort{{</mark>}}, as they reintroduce many of the communication and context-setting requirements of the reissue script itself and could create a poor experience for your users.